-In recent years our program has grown so large that we were able to split into two teams, A and B based on skill level.
-Each team has their own captains, practices and tournaments, thus providing each player with the attention and play time they need to improve.
+In recent years our program has grown so large that we were able to split into two teams, A and B, each based on skill level.
+Each team has their own set of captains, practices and tournaments, thus providing each player with the attention and play time they need to improve.
 Our program goal, especially after our necessary two-team split, is to always stick together as one large frisbee family… even if that means squeezing 40 people into a tiny living room for a pasta party.

 O’hana means family.
 And family means no one gets left behind or forgotten.